Plainsurf Solutions

 Setting Up Your Project

-Assuming you have a basic React project set up, make sure you have Redux and Redux Toolkit installed:
+Assuming you have a basic React project set up, ensure that Redux and Redux Toolkit are installed.

 npm install @reduxjs/toolkit react-redux

-Now lets start with basic counter application using Redux Toolkit and React.
-We’ll begin by configuring a Redux store with a “counter” slice that holds the count state, defining its initial value and includes actions to increment and decrement it.
-Then, we’ll create React components that utilize the Redux store and access the state using useSelector and update it via useDispatch.
-The counter value will be displayed, and dedicated buttons will trigger the corresponding actions to either increase or decrease the count.
+Now, let’s create a basic counter application using Redux Toolkit and React.
+We’ll start by configuring a Redux store with a “counter” slice that holds the count state, defines its initial value, and includes actions to increment and decrement it.
+Next, we’ll build React components that interact with the Redux store, accessing the state using useSelector and updating it with useDispatch.
+The counter value will be displayed, and dedicated buttons will trigger the corresponding actions to increase or decrease the count.

 Create the Redux Store